kevinAlbs/specifications/source/change-streams/change-streams.rst

 - If the ``ChangeStream`` has a cached ``postBatchResumeToken`` and has returned all documents in the most recent batch (or the most recent batch was empty) this returns the ``postBatchResumeToken``.
 - Otherwise, this returns the cached ``documentResumeToken``.

 This MUST be implemented in synchronous drivers.
-This MAY be implemented in asychronous drivers.
+This MAY be implemented in asynchronous drivers.

 Option 2: Event Emitted for Resume Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A callback or emitted event representing a new resume token that would be used to resume.
-The exact interface is up to the driver, but must meet the following criteria:
+Allow users to set a callback to listen for new resume tokens.
+The exact interface is up to the driver, but it MUST meet these criteria:

-- The callback should be set in the same manner as a callback used for receiving change documents.
+- The callback is set in the same manner as a callback used for receiving change documents.
-- The callback MUST take a resume token as an argument.
+- The callback accepts a resume token as an argument.
 - The callback (or event) MAY include an optional ChangeDocument, which is unset when called with resume tokens sourced from ``postBatchResumeToken``.

-Possible interfaces for this callback MAY look like:
+A possible interface for this callback MAY look like:

 ..code:: typescript
   interface ChangeStream extends Iterable<Document> {